openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-minikube.md

       }]'
 ```

-Now your zitik8s cluster is ready for some Ziti!
+Now your miniziti cluster is ready for some Ziti!

 ## Install the Ziti Controller